Please read the following very important information

 2. Everyone also must have the null value at 425.

-1. Everyone must be of a R1b1a2 type Haplogroup, or one of it's subgroups that would likely test out to R1b1a2a1a1b4.
+3. Everyone must at least be predicted R1b1a2, or have one of its subgroups that would likely test out to be DF21 positive.

 If a participant meets these requirements, but have not yet tested at 67 markers, their kit numbers will be placed in the "High chance of having Colla DNA, pending upgrade to 67 markers" group... or the "Low chance of having Colla DNA, pending upgrade to 67 markers" group.